watts-dev/watts/doc/source/user/plugins.rst

     {% endfilter %}

-Natural elements can be represented using the standard ZAID identifiers as above (e.g., 26000 = natural iron) or using their atomic symbol:
+Natural elements can be represented using the standard ZAID identifiers as above (e.g., 26000 represents natural iron) or using their atomic symbol:

 .. code-block:: jinja